Winston Churchill famously said:

 “You will never reach your destination if you stop and throw stones at every dog that barks.”

-This time of massive change is bringing us many ‘barking dogs’.
-And if we stop to throw stones at them all, we will never reach our goals.
+This time of global change is bringing us many ‘barking dogs’.
+And if we stop to throw stones at all of them then we will never reach our goals.

-So Inner Leadership contains several tools that will help us to stay focused and on track:
+So Inner Leadership contains several tools that we can use to keep us focused and on track:

-- The ability to stay calm in a crisis, make clear sense of our situation, and connect with what matters most to us will all help us to recognise which barking dogs matter and which can be ignored
+- The ability to stay calm in a crisis, make clear sense of our situation, and connect with what matters most to us helps us to recognise which barking dogs are important and which can be ignored

-- Once we have dealt with the barking dog, being clear about our destination quickly gets us facing in the right direction again, and then
+- Once we have dealt with the barking dog, being clear about our destiny (our destination) will quickly get us facing in the right direction again

-- Choosing the next step gets us moving
+- Choosing the next step will get us moving

-- And knowing how inspire ourselves and other people to do what needs to be done will keep us moving as we inevitably come to the next ‘barking dog’
+- And knowing how to inspire ourselves and other people to do what needs to be done will enable us to keep moving as we inevitably come to the next ‘barking dog’

 We will never reach our destination if we stop and throw stones at every dog that barks.

-Knowing how to choose which dogs to throw stones at and which ones to ignore is another step towards becoming antifragile.
+Knowing which dogs to throw stones at and which ones to ignore is another step towards becoming antifragile.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.